anandkaranubc/stdlib/docs/contributing/moving_packages.md

     -   Select "Rebase and merge".
     -   Confirm that you wish to perform the operation.
     -   Merge.
+    -   Disable "Allow rebase merging" on GitHub in repository settings.
+Our default merge setting should be "Squash and merge", and we do not want to mistakenly perform rebase commits in future PRs.
     -   Finished.

 <section class="links">